50 Reasons Fall Is Our Favorite Season Ever

 Racing through a fall fun run

-Is running a 10K or trying an obstacle race still sitting on your list of 2018 resolutions, unchecked?
+Is running a 10K or trying an obstacle race still sitting on your list of 2019 resolutions, unchecked?
 Fall is the perfect time to try out a fun run, turkey trot, mud run, obstacle race, color run, black light race, or any number of the creative and entertaining outdoor fall events.
-You can even travel to one—fall is the best time to take a vacation.

 Wrapping up in a cozy scarf